 One of the main applications of competitive intelligence is to inform decision-making .
 The data gathered through scientific and technical intelligence is therefore fundamental for innovative industrial companies.
 Whether it involves product development, process improvement, R&D investment, or identifying new market opportunities, this information is vital for the company's growth and survival.

-All issues related to intellectual property must also be considered.
-Monitoring allows you to track the latest patent applications from academic research or competitors.
+- All the issues associated with intellectual property must also be considered.
+Monitoring allows companies to track the latest patent applications from academic research or competitors.
+This monitoring helps protect the company against third-party infringements of its own intellectual property rights, and also ensures that it does not inadvertently become an infringer itself—which can be very costly.

 TOOLS FOR SCIENTIFIC AND TECHNICAL MONITORING